Baaleos/nwnx2-linux/plugins/resources/readme.md

 ```

 And all resource demand handlers should never override and return data unless the last modified time of one of their files
-is greater than `ResManDemandResStruct::minimum_mtime` :
+is greater than or equal to `ResManDemandResStruct::minimum_mtime` :

 ```c++
     ResManDemandResStruct *event = reinterpret_cast<ResManDemandResStruct*>(p);